 |GPU||ATI Rage XL|

-This is another low profile PCI graphics card which is based on the older ATI Radeon 7000 chipset.
+This is another low-profile PCI graphics card that is based on the older ATI Radeon 7000 chipset.
 It comes with 64MB DDR2 memory which is not much but is enough to make your display work.
 It supports dual monitors and Windows 98/ME/2000/XP.
 The card supports DirectX 7 API.

 The card can reach a maximum resolution of 2048 x 1536 which is think is great for such an older card.
 This card is good for an older PC whose display has gone bad or you want to upgrade it to something slightly better and enable multiple monitor support.